 Natural, subtle fillings can help to preserve the health and functionality of your teeth.

 Despite doing the very best you can at maintaining excellent oral hygiene standards, sometimes dental problems still occur.
 Dental fillings are a common treatment for teeth that have developed holes, begun to decay or have suffered some sort of mild trauma.
-Complete Dental in Elanora on the Gold Coast offers several types of fillings to suit your unique case.
+Complete Dental in Coorparoo & Elanora offers several types of fillings to suit your unique case.

-Which types of dental fillings are available at Complete Dental in Elanora?
+Which types of dental fillings are available at Complete Dental in Coorparoo & Elanora?

 Composite dental fillings are made of resin and are the most common choice by patients and dentists alike.
 These tooth-coloured fillings are durable, malleable and subtle, as they are matched to the colour of your existing natural tooth.
 They are bonded to the tooth using a blue light, to ensure that the filling hardens and stays in place.

 Gold dental fillings are, as the name suggests, made of gold and are of gold appearance.
 They are more expensive than their more contemporary counterparts, yet offer a highly durable and long-lasting solution.

 Glass Ionomer Cement Fillings:

 Another tooth-coloured, subtle option is glass ionomer cement fillings.
 These can usually be used on parts of the tooth that are not weight-bearing, or are not subject to strong forces.